 By default, the Silk Performer Visual Studio Extension is not installed with the main Silk Performer installer.
-To create and run Silk Performer .NET Framework projects in Visual Studio, you have to install both the Silk Performer Visual Studio Extension and the Silk Performer Visual Studio Templates.
+To create and run Silk Performer .NET Framework projects in Visual Studio, you need to install the extension:

 - 1. In the Silk Performer installation directory, open Templates\DotNet. - 2.
-To install the Silk Performer Visual Studio Extension, execute SpVsExtension.vsix. - 3.
-To install the Silk Performer Visual Studio Templates, execute SilkPerformer.vsix.
+Execute the file SpVsExtension.vsix.